 Polish MP Małgorzata Gosiewska and Roman Chraniuk, a member of the Polish band “Taraka” have recently returned from the ATO zone.
-They delivered humanitarian supplies, collected by the Open Dialog Foundation, to Stanytsia Luhanska and to the checkpoint no. 29; Chraniuk also donated his own car.
+They delivered humanitarian supplies, collected by the Open Dialogue Foundation, to Stanytsia Luhanska and to the checkpoint no. 29; Chraniuk also donated his own car.

 On February 3, 2015, at 11:30, they took part in a press briefing entitled “ATO: the last stand of European security”, held in the Ukraine Crisis Media Centre.